In this checklist for starting a business, we show you how to get a new venture safely and successfully off the ground.

 - it lends credibility to your business (people are far more likely to trust a business with an official website than one without)

-- it can provide functionality which enhances what you are doing offline (data capture, bookings, subscriptions, vouchers, online product sales etc.).
+- it can provide functionality that enhances what you are doing offline (data capture, bookings, subscriptions, vouchers, online product sales etc.).

 When building a website, there are generally speaking two options available to you: hiring somebody to build it on your behalf, or using a DIY website builder tool.
 There are pros and cons to both approaches.